- Elgar original reference

 Chapter 25: Privatization and Regulation of Public Utilities: Problems and Challenges for Developing Economies

-David Parker Introduction In recent years market liberalization and privatization have been championed as a means of spreading the beneﬁts of globalization worldwide (Ramanadham, 1993).
+25 Privatization and regulation of public utilities: problems and challenges for developing economies David Parker Introduction In recent years market liberalization and privatization have been championed as a means of spreading the beneﬁts of globalization worldwide (Ramanadham, 1993).
 Policies favouring market liberalization and privatization have been advanced by economists (for example, Aharoni, 1986; Hanke, 1987; Cook and Kirkpatrick, 1988; Vickers and Yarrow, 1988; Shapiro and Willig, 1990; Boycko et al., 1996) and the main international aid and trade bodies, particularly the World Bank, IMF, OECD, Asian Development Bank and latterly the World Trade Organisation (WTO) (Ikenberry, 1990:100; Ramamurti, 1992; World Bank, 1995).
 In 2000 global privatization receipts rose to a record US$200bn (Privatization International, January 2001).
 Nevertheless, in spite of, and sometimes because of, privatization, state regulation of the economy continues to grow.
 State regulation exists because private markets can ‘fail’.
-Market failure is likely where (a) markets are dominated by monopolies because of economies of scale or scope in production technology; (b) there are signiﬁcant external costs and beneﬁts, so that not all gains and costs are captured by the direct participants in the economic exchange; (c) markets are incomplete, so that price signals do not produce a socially optimal allocation of resources; for instance, where markets are ‘missing’ or underdeveloped; (d) there are information deﬁciencies in markets, so that markets do not allocate resources eﬃciently; (e) society may decide that free market outcomes are undesirable because of the resulting distribution of income and wealth; and (f) goods are ‘public goods’, that is, non-rival and...
+Market failure is likely where (a) markets are dominated by monopolies because of economies of scale or scope in production technology; (b) there are signiﬁcant external costs and beneﬁts, so that not all gains and costs are captured by the direct participants in the economic exchange; (c) markets are incomplete, so that price signals do not produce a socially optimal allocation of resources; for instance, where markets are ‘missing’ or underdeveloped; (d) there are information deﬁciencies in markets, so that markets do not allocate resources eﬃciently; (e) society may decide that free market outcomes are undesirable because of the resulting distribution of...

 You are not authenticated to view the full text of this chapter or article.